a-griffiths/AutoSpec/README.md

-# AutoSpec (Need to come up with a catchy name)
+# AutoSpec

-This software aims to provide fast, automated extraction of high quality 1D spectra from astronomical datacubes with minimal effort.
-Autospec takes an IFU datacube, along with any suplimentary images to extract a 1D spectra for each object in the supplied catalog.
+This software aims to provide fast, automated extraction of high quality 1D spectra from astronomical datacubes with minimal user effort.
+Autospec takes an IFU datacube and a simple parameter file in order to extract a 1D spectra for each object in a supplied catalog.
 A custom designed cross-correlation algorithm helps to improve signal to noise as well as deblend sources from neighbouring contaminants.

 ## Contents